Riemannian Metric Learning via Optimal Transport: Related Work

 \textbf{Trajectory inference from population-level data.} In domains such as scRNA-seq, we study an evolving population from which it is impossible or prohibitively costly to collect longitudinal data.
 Instead, we observe distinct cross-sectional samples from the population at a collection of times and wish to infer the dynamics of the latent population from these observations.
 This problem is called \emph{trajectory inference}.

 \citet{hashimoto16} study the conditions under which it is possible to recover a potential function from population-level observations of a system evolving according to a Fokker-Planck equation.
 They provide an RNN-based algorithm for this learning task and investigate their model's ability to recover differentiation dynamics from scRNA-seq data sampled sparsely in time.
-A recent work of \citet{Bunne2021JKOnetPO} presents a proximal analogue to this approach, modeling population dynamics as a JKO flow with a learnable energy function and describing a numerical scheme for computing this flow using input-convex neural networks.
+A recent work of \citet{Bunne2021JKOnetPO} presents a proximal analog to this approach, modeling population dynamics as a JKO flow with a learnable energy function and describing a numerical scheme for computing this flow using input-convex neural networks.
+This method addresses initial value problems where one is given an initial measure $\rho_0$ and seeks to predict future measures $\rho_t$ for $t>0$.
+In contrast, our method is primarily applicable to boundary value problems, where we are given initial and final measures $\rho_0$ and $\rho_1$ and seek an interpolant $\rho_t$ for $0<t<1$.

 \citet{schiebinger2019} use optimal transport to infer future and prior gene expression profiles from a single observation in time of a cell's gene expression profile. \citet{Yang2019ScalableUO} propose a GAN-like solver for unbalanced optimal transport and investigate the effectiveness of their method for the inference of future gene expression states in zebrafish single-cell gene expression data.